Weddings and Honeymoons

 All documents in a language other than English must be accompanied by an officially certified translation into the English language.
 Those who have changed their name by deed poll or statutory declaration must send a copy of that document.

-The parties to the marriage must present themselves at the Office of the Superintendent Registrar no fewer than three working days prior to the marriage to collect the marriage licence and to complete the formalities.
+You must present yourselves at the Office of the Superintendent Registrar no fewer than three working days prior to the marriage to collect the marriage licence and to complete the formalities.

 The marriage may then take place no sooner than the following day and no longer than 14 days after the issue of the licence.